Fund I - The Early Years

 Fund IX expands the well established investor base, attracting high re-up rate and LP commitments from new geographies, reinforcing Nordic Capital’s leading position in the Nordic region, global healthcare market and selected European sectors.

 In 2018, Nordic Capital also successfully closes its milestone EUR 2.5 bn continuation vehicle for its seventh fund, an innovative secondary transaction that provides Nordic Capital Fund VII portfolio companies with the opportunity to maximise their value creation potential over the next five years.

 The record breaking exit of Bambora in 2017 is followed by the successful exit of AniCura in 2018.

-For the sixth year running, a member of Nordic Capital's investment advisory team is recognised on the “Private Equity Rising Stars” list compiled by Financial News and Private Equity News.
+For the seventh year running, a member of Nordic Capital's investment advisory team is recognised on the “Private Equity Rising Stars” list compiled by Financial News and Private Equity News.
 This accolade highlights the breadth and depth of Nordic Capital's talented and committed team.